Jaymerist/WEB-Tindog/README.md

 The Images folder contains what it's named.
 It has all the images used in the website.

-This website was made possible with Dr. Angelas' web development course
+This website was made possible with Dr. Angela's web development course

 Creator Emails:
   jadedragon330@gmail.com